 - Switch to the other leg and repeat on the other side.

 This exercise is called the “superman” because it looks like a superhero in flight.
 It can help strengthen your lower back and gluteus maximus muscles connected to your pelvis.

 - Lie on the floor on your stomach and stretch your arms out in front of you.

-- Lift your chest off the floor and try to hold that position for 30 seconds.
+- Lift your chest off the floor and try to hold that position for 10 to 30 seconds.
 Then lower.

 - Repeat this for 3 sets with a 10-second break in between.

 Caution: If you have a bad back, it’s best to skip this exercise.
 You also may want to lay a towel or a mat down on the floor to make this exercise more comfortable.

 This stretch gets its name from the venomous cobra snake’s upright stance.
 The Cobra pose is ideal for a posterior pelvic tilt, as the front body lengthening engages muscles in the spine, back, glutes, and hamstrings.